Advising and Registration Periods

 Students who wish to pursue independent academic work must begin by discussing their ideas with an appropriate faculty sponsor.
 That discussion must focus on what type of project the student envisions and what possibilities for academic credit the faculty member envisions.
 If the student and faculty member agree on the type of project and its academic value, then the student should find a suitable research or work environment for the project.

 No more than three credits may be earned for independent study or research in one semester or summer (sessions I and II combined); only one credit may be earned for an academic internship during one semester or summer.
-Additionally, no more than 6 credits of any type of “independent work” may be earned in one academic year.
+Additionally, no more than 6 credits of any type of “independent work” may be earned in one academic year (see exception for students graduating in their eighth semester or later).
 The academic year begins in June with the first summer session and ends in May at the conclusion of the spring semester.
 Independent work done for academic credit must be unpaid.
 Credits for research and independent study may vary from 1-3 credits and may be graded with either letters grades (A, B, etc.) or Satisfactory/Unsatisfactory.
 Credit for an internship is limited to 1 credit, and the grading method is Satisfactory/ Unsatisfactory only.

-As with other academic courses, students must register for independent studies or internships by the end of the second week of the semester.
-Students may add research credits through the end of the sixth week of the semester.
-Students must also observe the registration and add/drop deadlines in January Intersession and JHU Summer session.
+Students must register for research, independent studies, or internships by the end of the sixth week of the semester.
+Students must observe the registration and add/drop deadlines in January Intersession and JHU Summer session.

 Although academic credit is awarded for independent academic work, area designations are not assigned and the credit may not be used to satisfy the distribution requirement.
 The use of credit for independent academic work to satisfy the requirements of a major or minor is subject to prior written approval by the appropriate department or program.

 Registering for Courses in Other JHU Divisions During the Fall and Spring Semesters